-For that indicator, The World Bank provides data for South Korea from 1972 to 2015.
-The average value for South Korea during that period was 13.74 percent with a minumum of 10.5 percent in 1973 and a maximum of 15.48 percent in 2007.
+For that indicator, we provide data for South Korea from 1972 to 2017.
+The average value for South Korea during that period was 13.79 percent with a minimum of 10.5 percent in 1973 and a maximum of 15.48 percent in 2007.

 Definition: Tax revenue refers to compulsory transfers to the central government for public purposes.
 Certain compulsory transfers such as fines, penalties, and most social security contributions are excluded.
 Refunds and corrections of erroneously collected tax revenue are treated as negative revenue.